 The technology industry is an engine for global growth, with new startups and innovations evolving the landscape for IT solutions and best practices at an extremely rapid rate.
-This pressures IT professionals to continually learn and adapt to new challenges and expectations as organizations emphasize harnessing digital technology to transform operations, business models, and products/services.
+This pressurizes IT professionals to continually learn and adapt to new challenges and expectations, as organizations place increased emphasis on harnessing digital technology to transform operations, business models and products/services.

 The other effect of layer upon layer of innovation is the difficulty of simplifying all the complexity.
 The buck stops with IT professionals who often aren’t equipped with the resources to cope.
-Counterintuitively, many processes surrounding advanced technology deployment still require manual checks and balances and repetitive tasks.
-This then impacts the mental health of IT staff, increasing the risk of stress in the workplace.
+Counterintuitively, many of the processes that surround advanced technology deployment still require manual checks and balances as well as repetitive tasks.

-IT departments are very often understaffed and overworked.
-This can have a detrimental effect on IT colleagues' mental health and well-being.
+IT departments are very often understaffed and overworked and this can have a detrimental effect on the mental health and wellbeing of IT colleagues.
 Skills gaps can mean that individuals must work across disciplines, including in areas where they lack experience and can be prone to causing errors or taking longer than expected to complete tasks.

-Overall, 39% of workers say heavy workload is their principal cause of work stress.
+Overall, 39% of workers say a heavy workload is their principal cause of stress.
 This may be higher still in the IT domain, particularly since the pandemic exacerbated already extreme workloads.
-In one study, 83% of software developers reported an increase in burnout following the pandemic, with increased workload cited as the primary reason.
+In one study, 81% of software developers reported an increase in burnout following the pandemic, with increased workload cited as the primary reason.

 ‘Groundhog day’ stifling innovation and strategic value

 Closely connected to the issue of excessive workloads is the ‘groundhog day’ of spending the majority of available time on the same essential operational tasks.
-This leaves no time for the stuff IT professionals get job satisfaction from – and which most benefits the organization – like applying new technology to solve problems and innovating new IT services.
-This lack of empowerment can impact mental health by undermining self-esteem and self-determination, leaving individuals feeling trapped.
+This leaves no time for the stuff IT professionals actually get job satisfaction from – and which most benefits the organization – like applying new technology to solve problems, and innovating new IT services.
+This lack of empowerment can impact mental health by undermining self-esteem and self-determination – leaving individuals feeling trapped.